WendellLiu/react-selectronic/README.md

 ### SelectableGroup
 #### Description
-grouping component, clicking function provider which handling the selecting strategy
+click function provider which handling the selecting strategy

 ### CreateSeletable
 #### Description
 an HOC to wrap `onClick`

 **Caution:**
-the wrapped component(as Foo above) **must** take `onClick` property to make selection-function work.
+wrapped component(as Foo above) **must** be taken `onClick` property for selection-function.

 ## Development
 ```sh